Footsbarn Travelling Theatre: Indian Tempest

 Under the artistic direction of Paddy Hayter

-Indian Tempest is a collaboration, inspired and led by Footsbarn, with artists from Abhinaya Theatre Village, near Trivandrum, in the coastal region of Kerala.
-Footsbarn's connection with Abhinaya and India dates back to 1994, and they began initial work on this production in Kerala early this year.
-Footsbarn, with their Indian colleagues, are currently artists in residence at Guimarães, Portugal, European Capital of Culture 2012, where they are developing Indian Tempest.
+Indian Tempest was a collaboration, inspired and led by Footsbarn, with artists from Abhinaya Theatre Village, near Trivandrum, in the coastal region of Kerala.
+Footsbarn's connection with Abhinaya and India dates back to 1994 and, with their Indian colleagues, they were artists in residence at Guimarães, Portugal, European Capital of Culture 2012, where they developed Indian Tempest.

 Footsbarn, an international company for international audiences, is one of the world's most ingenious touring troupes.
 It transcends the language barriers with its unique brand of theatre combining traditional performing arts, street theatre, circus skills, mime, shadow play and carnival.
 Indian Tempest was a rich, evocative reworking of one of Shakespeare’s greatest plays.

 Featured as 'Critics Choice', and in Preview section with an image.

 Paddy Hayter interviewed by Kevin Berry, appeared with an image.

 Review of 'Indian Tempest' and editorial about 'Hall for Comwall'.